Yixiao-Song/CS646_Final_Project/yixiao_progress.md

 13. Auto-rater

-    The auto-rater uses gpt-4o-mini as the judge ($0.150 / 1M input tokens; $0.600 / 1M output tokens)
+    The auto-rater uses gpt-4o-mini as the judge ($0.150 / 1M input tokens; $0.600 / 1M output tokens).
+To rate all 529 data points once, it costs around $0.05.

+    The quality of the judge is evaluated on 20 data points from the oracle answers in [google sheet](https://docs.google.com/spreadsheets/d/1LJb7Q-XVFF7z15HYyHOAbxhn4yXovNmppWzfUaTaMdM/edit?usp=sharing).

-    - code:
+    - code: `code/auto_rater_with_GPT.py`
     - data:
     - Note: I tried with Qwen2.5 7B and 14B models as the auto-rater using the prompt in `utils.py` (`auto_eval_prompt_template`).
 But the model does not follow the instruction at all.
 Simple heuristic such as `ground_truth.lower() in qwen_answer.lower()` also does not work because some ground truth answers are sentences.